l-chege/Flask-App-Containerization/README.md

-**Orchestrating CI/CD Pipelines through Dockerization of a Flask App** The project features:
+# Orchestrating CI/CD Pipelines through Dockerization of a Flask App

+Project features:
 - Highlights basic flask features such as creation of Docker images and deployment to a Docker registry.
 - Seamless integration by implementing automated workflow triggers by pushes to main branch.
 - Scheduled maintenance routines, executing every Monday 8AM, ensuring consistent updates and system optimization.

 # Prerequisites and SetUp